 If you’re a mother, you’re already well aware of the fact that moms are hardwired to worry.
-And with the current state of the world, we’re all on high alert.
-Are my kids happy?
+We’re constantly on high alert.
+We’re always wondering—are my kids happy?
 Healthy?
-Are they still connecting with friends and having fun?
-And if stressing about the kids isn’t enough, we still have anxiety about work, school, meals and everything else in between!
+Safe?
+Are they connecting with friends and having fun?
+And if stressing about the kids isn’t enough, we still have anxiety about work, homework, meals, and everything else in between!

 Women are more likely to experience more physical signs of stress compared to their male counterparts.